Updated 6/5/2020 to reflect the passage of the Paycheck Protection Program Flexibility Act.

 - Keeping the loan funds in a separate bank account and only withdraw to cover eligible expenditures

-You can request loan forgiveness by submitting a request to your lender after the eight-week loan period.
+You can request loan forgiveness by submitting a request to your lender after the 24-week loan period.
 Your loan forgiveness request should include documents showing: